 No. The administration of these treatments requires specialized training and permission from the state dental board.
 Not all Lafayette dentists meet these requirements, even though they are licensed to practice general dentistry.

 Dr. Theriot also meets all of the Louisiana State Board of Dentistry’s requirements for practicing oral conscious sedation.
-Above the basic standards for practicing dentistry, he also has:
+Above the necessary standards for practicing dentistry, he also has:

 - At least 16 hours of intensive classroom instruction and training in sedation